0845 450 4247

 Free and confidential testing is also delivered by BHA for Equality in community locations across Greater Manchester and by LGBT Foundation’s full screening clinic or rapid HIV testing clinic if you identify as a man who has sex with men.

-Free & confidential sexual health services for black and minority communities
+Free & confidential sexual health services for Black, Asian, and Minority Ethnic communities

 Providing advice, support and resources for LGBT people to take control of their sexual health and wellbeing